robconery/blog/_posts/2012-04-17-17-leaving-your-mark.md

 ---
 layout: post
 title: Leaving Your Mark
-summary: "Don Syme makes a very interesting postulation <a href=\"http://blogs.msdn.com/b/dsyme/archive/2012/04/12/is-javascript-code-always-so-full-of-bugs.aspx\" target = \"_blank\">over on his blog</a>: \"Is Javascript code always so full of bugs?\" His post goes on to show what happens when you turn on script errors in IE - which is striking.
+summary: "Don Syme makes a very interesting postulation <a href=\"http://blogs.msdn.com/b/dsyme/archive/2012/04/12/is-javascript-code-always-so-full-of-bugs.aspx\" target = \"_blank\">over on his blog</a>: \"Is JavaScript code always so full of bugs?\" His post goes on to show what happens when you turn on script errors in IE - which is striking.
 But is it really that easy?"
 image: /img/makersmark.png
 date: "2012-04-17"
 uuid: "QCREXtDp-mTzZ-QOiV-mXMw-NSDd7D2dQF9h"